 On the Orion platform, a DLL file (an executable library) was weaponized with a Trojan.
 It was distributed in versions 2019.4-2020.2.1 of the Orion application.
 These versions were released to customers between March and June 2020.
 Because this file was a properly signed component of the upgrade for Orion, it would not have been flagged by customers as a security issue.

 Once in a SolarWinds customer environment, the malware used DNS to lookup command-and-control (C2) channel endpoints.
-A more detailed description of the malware, how it works, and how it uses DNS, as well as a list of malicious endpoints, is included below.
+A more detailed discussion of the malware, how it works, and how it uses DNS, as well as a list of malicious endpoints, follows below.

 How BlueCat helps protect customers